Advanced Sperm Testing (Including Sperm DNA Fragmentation Testing)

 IMPACT OF DFI ON FERTILITY OUTCOMES

 Sperm DNA testing offers a potentially useful way to examine the ability of sperm to interact successfully with an egg that goes beyond the standard semen parameters of density, motility, and morphology.
 The impact of elevated levels of sperm DFI on fertility outcomes can vary among couples.
-One reason for this is that a woman’s egg has the ability to repair some degree of sperm DNA damage once they have fused together.
+As mentioned above, one reason for this is that a woman’s egg has the ability to repair some degree of sperm DNA damage once they have fused together.
 The eggs of younger women are hypothesized to have a greater potential for sperm DNA damage repair than those from older women.

 Of note, there is no set cut-off for sperm DFI above which establishing of a successful pregnancy is not possible.
 Also, elevated levels of sperm DFI have not been shown to be definitively linked to elevated levels of birth defects in the subsequent children who are conceived.

-This data indicates that the impact of elevated levels of sperm DFI tends to decrease as more advanced treatments are utilized from the female side.
-Since this 2006 study, much more detailed information has been discovered from studies regarding the impact of sperm DFI levels on fertility outcomes.
+Over time, much more detailed information has been discovered from studies regarding the impact of sperm DFI levels on fertility outcomes.
 This section will now review the relationship of elevated sperm DFI with timed intercourse, IUI, IVF (with or without ICSI), and recurrent pregnancy loss.

 Timed Intercourse